 Rod has spent much of his life seeking to accomplish things he was ill-prepared to succeed at.
 He earned a BS degree in geology, an MS in geophysics, and an unrecognized minor in Mathematics, all from the University of Wisconsin (Milwaukee).
-After twenty years in the oil & gas exploration business and a brief flurry as a Sr. software developer at a complexity science company, he re-tooled.
+After twenty years in the oil & gas exploration business and a brief stint at a complexity science company, he re-tooled.

 Twenty four credits in chemistry at the University of Alaska ill-prepared him (no fault of the University) to matriculate a PhD program in Pharmacology (Case Western Reserve University).
 He was the oldest student in the department, and probably the entire School of Medicine.
 Four and a half years later he defended his PhD dissertation (with distinction).
 He is now enthusiastic about nearly anything related to Systems Biology.
 His publications in this area have avoided obscurity owing to a greater than zero number of citations.

 Rod is ambitious to write and publish a novel.
 He is largely unprepared to accomplish this.
 Except he does read a lot.

 In the distant past on this blog Rufus the Airedale channeled Rod.
 With a similar level of noisiness.
 It has been said that a man’s selection of his canine companion says a great deal about his world view.
 The man, not the canine.
 Let there be no doubt.

 Airedale Philosophy – What “Sit” Means to an Airedale